praveensripati/001-mcafee-aws-dev-workshop/004-SQS, SNS, EventBridge/README.md

 1. Install Boto3 SDK for Python or Node.js SDK for JavaScript.

+1. Run the below commands on the EC2 instances to specify the default region.

+    >mkdir .aws\
+    >echo -e "[default]\nregion=us-east-1" > .aws/config

 ## Practicals (Python)

 1. Copy `sqs-python-code\send_message.py` and `sqs-python-code\get_message.py` to the EC2 instances into the folder.
 Make sure to replace the Queue URL in the code.
 The location of the Python3 files doesn't matter.